eggeek/constrained-jps/README.md

   - `jps-g`: diagonal caching on JPS
   - `cjps-b`: backwards scanning on CJPS
   - `cjps-g`: diagonal caching on CJPS
+All these variants in each branch are noted as `jps2-prune2`.

 Then call script `exp2-ablation.sh`: